Message Signaled Interrupts: Advantages

 because they were shared among all cards, most are using only one), message signalled interrupts allow dozens of interrupts per card, when that is useful.

 There is also a slight performance advantage.
 In software, a pin-based interrupt could race with a posted write to memory.
 That is, the PCI device would write data to memory and then send an interrupt to indicate the DMA write was complete.
 However, a PCI bridge or memory controller might buffer the write in order to not interfere with some other memory use.
 The interrupt could arrive before the DMA write was complete, and the processor could read stale data from memory.
 To prevent this race, interrupt handlers were required to read from the device to ensure that the DMA write had finished.
 This read had a moderate performance penalty.
 An MSI write cannot pass a DMA write, so the race is eliminated.

 MSI types

 PCI defines two optional extensions to support Message Signalled Interrupts, MSI and MSI-X. PCI Express defines its own message-based mechanism to emulate legacy PCI interrupts.

 MSI

 MSI (first defined in PCI 2.2) permits a device to allocate 1, 2, 4, 8, 16 or 32 interrupts.
-The device is programmed with an address to write to (generally a control register in an interrupt controller), and a 16-bit data word to identify it.
+The device is programmed with an address to write to (this address is generally a control register in an interrupt controller), and a 16-bit data word to identify it.
 The interrupt number is added to the data word to identify the interrupt.
 Some platforms such as Windows do not use all 32 interrupts but only use up to 16 interrupts.